SandhiyaSunder/RAG/README.md

 2. **Install Dependencies:**

-Ensure you have pip installed, and then run:
+Ensure you have `pip` installed and are using Python 3.10.
+Then, run the following command to install the necessary dependencies:

 ```bash
 pip install -r requirements.txt